onnikiv/Hardware1_Digital-Circuits/README.md

+## (Not all of the equations in the markdowns render correctly on GitHub.)

 ### Content
 This repository contains assignments and exercises from the Digital Circuits sub-course of the Hardware 1 course in the Information and Communication Technology program at Metropolia University of Applied Sciences.
 ___